sanjeet-shukla-01/sanjeet-shukla-01/README.md

 🤖 I'm deeply into **AI/ML infrastructure** right now — building RAG-based chatbots and agentic workflows using **LangChain, LangGraph, PGVector, and embeddings**, and using LLMs to automate regression testing on complex financial pipelines.

 🧩 I care about **scalable architecture, data quality, and platform reliability**, and enjoy mentoring engineers and driving architecture discussions for critical financial and data systems.

+🎓 I'm currently exploring **PhD and research opportunities** in data systems and applied AI — particularly around scalable data infrastructure, RAG/agentic systems, and LLM-driven automation.
+If you're working on something in this space, I'd love to connect.

 ⚙️ Outside of "official" work, I like **tinkering with side scripts and automations** — building CLI tools, experimenting with LLM agents, and generally trying to script away anything I have to do twice.